 The Seals

-The seals we are tracking were all brought to Wolf Hollow as pups that were orphaned or separated from their mother.
+The seals we tracked were all brought to Wolf Hollow as pups that were orphaned or separated from their mother.
 Most were thin and dehydrated and many had wounds or infections.
 Their care involved treatment of injuries or infections, a nutritious diet so they could grow and recover, and pools where they could swim and gain strength in preparation for release.

 SNOWBERRY